Jakayla-R/Mission-Planning-and-Operations-Simulation-for-Space-Systems-Management/README.md

-# Mission Planning and Operations Simulation for Space Systems Management Capstone
+# Mission Planning and Operations Simulation for Space Systems Management

 This repository contains the source code, documentation, and resources for a mission planning and operations simulation developed as a capstone/thesis project in space systems management.
 The project focuses on simulating the lifecycle of a space mission, from initial planning to operational execution, using advanced simulation techniques and methodologies.